Ooma (NYSE:OOMA) Updates FY 2023 Earnings Guidance

-Several equities analysts recently weighed in on the stock.
-Alliance Global Partners cut their target price on shares of Ooma from $25.00 to $21.00 and set a buy rating for the company in a research note on Wednesday, May 25th.
-Benchmark cut their target price on shares of Ooma to $27.00 in a research note on Friday, May 20th.
-StockNews.com cut shares of Ooma from a strong-buy rating to a buy rating in a research note on Friday.
-JMP Securities cut shares of Ooma from a market outperform rating to a market perform rating and cut their target price for the company from $24.00 to $20.00 in a research note on Wednesday, May 25th.
-Finally, Northland Securities dropped their price objective on shares of Ooma to $19.00 in a research note on Wednesday, May 25th.
+Several brokerages have weighed in on OOMA.
+Alliance Global Partners dropped their price objective on Ooma from $25.00 to $21.00 and set a buy rating for the company in a report on Wednesday, May 25th.
+Benchmark decreased their target price on Ooma to $27.00 in a research report on Friday, May 20th.
+Northland Securities decreased their target price on Ooma to $19.00 in a research report on Wednesday, May 25th.
+JMP Securities lowered Ooma from a market outperform rating to a market perform rating and decreased their target price for the stock from $24.00 to $20.00 in a research report on Wednesday, May 25th.
+Finally, StockNews.com lowered Ooma from a strong-buy rating to a buy rating in a research report on Friday, September 9th.

 Hedge Funds Weigh In On Ooma